hyperspy/hyperspy/doc/user_guide/io.rst

 <http://www.hdfgroup.org/HDF5/>`_.
 The HDF5 file format is supported by `many
 applications
 <http://www.hdfgroup.org/products/hdf5_tools/SWSummarybyName.htm>`_.
+Part of the specification is documented in :ref:`metadata_structure`.

 .. versionadded:: 1.2
-    Saving hdf5 files with extension ``.hspy``.
+    Enable saving HSpy files with the ``.hspy`` extension.
+Preveously only the ``.hdf5`` extension was recognised.

 .. versionchanged:: 1.3
     The default extension for the HyperSpy HDF5 specification is now ``.hspy``.
     The option to change the default is no longer present in ``preferences``.

 Only loading of HDF5 files following the HyperSpy specification are supported.
-Usually they come with the "hspy" extension, but older versions of HyperSpy would save them with the "hdf5" extension too.
+Usually their extension is ``.hspy`` extension, but older versions of HyperSpy would save them with the ``.hdf5`` extension.
 Both extensions are recognised by HyperSpy since version 1.2.

-The default extension is ``.hdf5`` but, in order to make it explicit that the HDF5 follows the HyperSpy specification, it is possible to save it with the ``.hspy`` extension as follows.

-HyperSpy versions older than 1.2 won't recognise the ``.hspy`` extension.
-To workaround the issue simply change the extension manually to ``.hdf5`` or save directly the file using this extension by explicitly adding it to the filename e.g.:
+However, HyperSpy versions older than 1.2 won't recognise the ``.hspy`` extension.
+To workaround the issue when using old HyperSpy installations simply change the extension manually to ``.hdf5`` or save directly the file using this extension by explicitly adding it to the filename e.g.: